-When we realised living in Luxembourg was real, it became reality and not a joke, It was embraced!
-As much as I loved London I had “been there and done that’.
+When we realized living in Luxembourg was real, it became a reality and not a joke, It was embraced!
+As much as I loved London, I had “been there and done that’.
 Luxembourg was something different.

 A new place.
-Fate chose us to live in Luxembourg, we didn’t choose it.
-But I’m sure glad it worked out that way.
+Fate chose us to live in Luxembourg, and we didn’t choose it.
+However, I’m sure glad it worked out that way.

 How did you prepare for moving to Luxembourg?

-I am not the best planner, in fact – I am the worst.
-It wasn’t until I was standing in line at passport control that I realised, I couldn’t legally work or live in Luxembourg.
+I am not the best planner.
+It wasn’t until I was standing in line at passport control that I realized, I couldn’t legally work or live in Luxembourg.
 I’m Australian, not European.

 I joined some Facebook groups to know what else to expect and googled a lot about the city and asked people questions.
 More-so.
 I believe in finding out for myself.. so that’s what I did.

-The most important plan to me was “what will we do for NYE” – this may sound silly but we arrived 2 days before NYE, which just happens to be my favourite day of the year.
+The most crucial plan to me was “what will we do for NYE” – this may sound silly, but we arrived two days before NYE, which happens to be my favorite day of the year.

-This worked in our favour as the people we met on NYE set us up for a great time in Luxembourg in general
+It worked in our favor as the people we met on NYE set us up for a great time in Luxembourg in general.

 What is the cost of living in Luxembourg?

-Luxembourg is a very expensive city.
-This was a shock to me and a big disappointment as I was just starting out my freelancing.
+Luxembourg is an expensive city.
+It was a shock to me and a big disappointment as I was starting my freelancing.